-U.S. PIRG is part of The Public Interest Network — a group of organizations that share a vision of a better country, a set of core values, and a coordinated strategic approach to getting things done.
+U.S. PIRG is part of The Public Interest Network, which operates and supports organizations committed to a shared vision of a better world and a strategic approach to getting things done.
 We encourage you to read below for things you should know about our network when you apply.

 1. Transpartisan.
 Doing what’s in the public interest isn’t about progressive or conservative.
 Our approach to social change, our “politics” if you will, defies easy definition.
 Our members and staff might characterize themselves variously as centrists, pragmatists, environmentalists, progressives, conservatives, non-ideological, liberals, neoliberals, moderates, feminists, futurists, post-modernists, or in myriad other unique ways.
 We welcome that.